williamo1099/williamo1099/README.md

     <li> 🏫 I graduated from <a href="https://unpar.ac.id">Parahyangan Catholic University</a> in 2021 with a bachelor's degree in computer science. </li>
     <li> 💻 I am currently a fullstack web developer and a junior mobile developer. </li>
     <li> 👺 As you may have guessed already, I am a proud <i>weeb</i>.
 I watch a lot of anime and read some manga (<i>Ojamashimasu</i>—feel free to check out <a href="https://myanimelist.net/profile/coolcat082">my MAL account</a> if you're a fellow weeb.) </li>
+    <li> 🎬 But anime’s not all—I love movies and series, old and new.
+If you're interested too, feel free to check out <a href="https://letterboxd.com/williamo1099">my Letterboxd profile</a>.</li>
     <li> 🎸 <b>Another fun fact about me&hellip;</b> I am obsessed with music.
 I play guitar in my spare time and love experimenting with a DAW. </li>
 </ul>